mvolkmann/blog/src/dart.md

 of things like functions, classes, properties, and methods.
 Instead add an underscore prefix to a name to indicate that it is private.
 This is enforced at the library level.

-Private names in a library are not accessible outside the library.
+All `.dart` source files define a "library".
-A compiler error is generated if such access is attempted.
+Private names in a library are accessible inside the library, but not outside it.
-However, private names within an application or library are still accessible by code in the same application or library.
+A compile-time error is generated if such access is attempted.

 ## Classes